Golgothus/golgothus.github.io/content/posts/AZ-104 - Create a Windows Virtual Machine in Azure.md

 Outbound traffic (inverse of inbound):
 - First traffic is processed by the NIC nsg
-- SEcond the traffic is processed by the subnet NSG
+- Second the traffic is processed by the subnet NSG

 > Keep in mind that security groups are optional at both levels.
 If no security group is applied, then all traffic is allowed by Azure.
 If the VM has a public IP, this could be a serious risk, particularly if the OS doesn't provide some sort of firewall.